Dr. Shafik Dharamsi

 I have over 25 years of experience establishing public health education, research and community development initiatives designed to improve health outcomes around the world.
 I have led the development and implementation of curriculum in the areas of global health, ethics, community-engagement, health equity, advocacy and the social determinants of health.
 Using community-engaged learning activities, I endeavor to nurture social responsibility and inspire students’ hearts and minds to enhance the quality and conditions of life in the communities they will serve.

 I have served on several national and international boards and have been recognized internationally for my work in the areas of ethical global engagement and advancing social accountability and health advocacy through transformative approaches to health professions education.

-My research is at the intersection of global health, social epidemiology, ethics and health professions education.
-I am particularly interested in the question of how to better prepare the next generation of health professionals to be responsive to health inequities and the social determinants of health, and to take an inclusive, diverse and community-centric approach to addressing these challenges.
+My research is at the intersection of global health equity, social epidemiology, social determinants, ethics, and health professions education.
+I am particularly interested in transformative learning and high-impact educational practices in relation to the question of how to better educate the next generation of health professionals to be responsive to health inequities and the social determinants of health, and to take an inclusive, diverse, and community-centric approach to addressing these challenges.